This post may contain affiliate links, please see the privacy policy for details.

 - Pour broth into the slow cooker.
 Add canned tomatoes, cherry tomatoes, Old Bay seasoning, red pepper flakes, garlic powder, and onion powder.
 Cover and cook on low for 5 hours.

-- During the final 30 minutes of cooking time, add the lobster tails to the slow cooker and cook until red.
+- During the final 30 minutes of cooking time, add the lobster tails to the slow cooker and cook until the lobster meat is opaque and cooked through.

 - Take the meat from the whole lobster and crab out of the fridge and chop.
 Remove all of the shelled lobster tails from the soup.
 Take the meat out of the shells and chop.
 Discard the shells.